surajkale07/Insuretek/README.md

 ## Usage

-Upon launching the Insuetek application, you will be greeted with a list of upcoming events in Dubai.
+Upon launching the Insuretek application, you will be greeted with a list of upcoming events in Dubai.
 Tap on an event to view its details, including the date, time, location, and other relevant information.
 You can connect with other participants, set event reminders, and receive notifications to stay informed about any updates or changes.

 Explore the different features of the application to make the most out of your event experience in Dubai!

 ## Contributing

-We welcome contributions to the Insuetek project!
+We welcome contributions to the Insuretek project!
 If you would like to contribute, please follow these guidelines:

 1. Fork the repository and create your branch: `git checkout -b my-feature-branch`.
 2. Make your changes and test thoroughly.